 The milk gotten from goats can also be used to produce skimmed goat milk powder, full cream milk, goat milk cream, and goat butter.
 It is also a source of nutritious and healthy meat for men.

 The skin of goats can be used to make leather products.
 Here we will be discussing the advantages of setting up a goat farming business and the required steps to take.

 1) It can be reared with other livestock.

-2) It contributes to the growth of rural economy and general national income.
+2) It contributes to the growth of the rural economy and general national income.

-3) Products like milk, meat, serves as a source of income for the poor.
+3) Products like milk, meat, serve as a source of income for the poor.